 - Run an A/A test to double-check that data is being captured correctly.
 This helps ensure there are no differences in conversions between the control and variation treatments.
 Read more about A/A testing.

-If you have questions, please file a support ticket.
+If you have questions, please contact support.
 If you think you’ve found a bug, please file an issue in the SDK’s GitHub repo, and we’ll investigate as soon as possible.